-Hill-Rom Holdings, Inc. HRC has been showing a solid progress, driven by a sturdy segmental performance and a diversified product portfolio.
+Hill-Rom Holdings, Inc. HRC has been progressing steadily on the back of strategic acquisitions and a diverse product portfolio.

-Over the past year, this company’s share price has outperformed its industry.
-The stock has gained 7.2% compared with the industry’s 3.2% increase and the S&P 500 Index’s 3.2% rise.
+In the past year, the company’s shares have outperformed its industry.
+The stock has gained 10.5% compared with the industry’s growth of 1.9%.

 Riding on solid prospects, this Zacks Rank #3 (Hold) stock is worth retaining for now.